Product Focus: St. George & The Dragon

 Tintoretto

-The oldest of the 3 variations, and painted in the 1550s, Tintoretto's version of the legend chooses to focus on the princess as she flees from the dragon being slayed by St George.
-While the princess runs from the scene, we can see in the dramatic cloudscape God the Father who looks down to help St George defeat the dragon.
-The motion and energy of the scene is visible in the swirling clothing, as the princess runs towards the onlooker and the horse charging towards the dragon.
+The oldest of the three variations, and painted in the 1550s, Tintoretto's version of the legend chooses to focus on the princess as she flees from the dragon being slayed by St George.
+While the princess runs from the scene, we can see a heavenly figure in the dramatic cloudscape, looking down to help St George defeat the dragon.
+The motion and energy of the scene is visible in the swirling clothing, as the princess runs towards the onlooker and the horse charges towards the dragon.

-The work was originally intended for an altarpiece, but was perhaps only used in a private family chapel.
+The work was originally intended for an altarpiece but was only used in a private family chapel.
 It can now be found in the National Gallery in London, where it has been since 1831.

 Rubens